 2. Saffira, Queen of Dragons

-As a level 6, our second place monster requires less tributes than many ritual creatures.
-Saffira's attack score is strong, and she has an effect which activates the turn the card is summoned, plus any additional turns when a light-attributed monster is sent to the Graveyard.
-Basically, Saffira's effect can fairly easily be reused as long as it survives.
+As a level 6, our second place monster requires fewer tributes than many ritual creatures.
+Saffira's attack score is strong, and she has an effect that activates the turn the card is summoned, plus any additional turns when a Light-attributed monster is sent to the Graveyard.
 Whenever you can activate the ability, you get to select one of three choices:

 All of these selections are helpful.
 You can use the first or third effect to add a card to your hand, or the second to reduce your opponent's hand.
-For its adaptive and re-usable ability, plus a strong attack, Saffira is definitely one of the strongest ritual monsters.
+For its adaptive and reusable ability, plus a strong attack, Saffira shines as one of the mightiest Rituals.

 This card equips to an opposing monster, who receives equal damage whenever it inflicts battle damage to you.